microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     - Important: Make sure you take a note of `"appId", "displayName", "password", "tenant"` from the output

+- Leave the terminal open, don't terminate it yet

 ### Option B. Use your laptop (PC/MAC)

-> If you followed Option A, you don't need this step.
+> If you followed Option A, you don't need this Option B.

 - Create local python development environment